cdl-geneseo/geneseo-dictionary/D/Drunchies.md

 # Drunchies

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Drunchies

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 drunchies (NN): alcohol-exclusive derivative of [[munchies]] (2nd definition).
 It is a sensation characterized by strong hunger, brought on by the consumption of alcohol.
 60% of those surveyed defined this word.
 (New word) (F06) LTiszenkel